 As the children progress through the school, they learn how to communicate successfully with others and to express their ideas.
 The children are given the opportunity to speak in a variety of situations, for various purposes and for a range of audiences.
 This is achieved through presentations, debate, performances, etc. Vocabulary is at the heart of our curriculum and language used in Topic lessons will be referenced in spelling and writing lessons.

 Our approach to reading at Grove Road Primary School is to develop fluency, comprehension and most importantly a love of reading.
 We feel that sharing stories with the children not only expands their vocabulary but also allows staff to model good story telling.
 We actively encourage all children to read for pleasure and enjoyment in a variety of contexts.
 Each week the children will read a levelled text which has been selected by a member of staff during a Book Talk or Read, Write Inc. session and a library book which the children select based upon their personal interests.
-In addition to this the children have access to a range of texts within their class book area which have books linked to their current topic and as well as access to electronic books on Bug Club.
+In addition to this, the children have access to a range of texts within their class book area which have books linked to their current topic and as well as access to electronic books on Reading Eggs.

 Teaching and learning in English focuses on enabling the children to read with confidence and understanding through a variety of genres including newspapers, magazines, poems and play scripts.